lyudchik/LoseIt/docs/testing/Test plan.md

  # <a name = "6">6.
 Pass / Fail Criteria </a>
 Results of testing are represented in [this document](Test%20results.md)
 # <a name = "7">7.
 Conclusion </a>
+This test plan allows to test the main functionality of the application.
+Successful completion of the test plan does not guarantee full operability, allows to believe that the app works correctly.